-Learning Expectations - Annual Training Comments/Notes Date Completed and Initials You Call the Shots: Vaccine Administration You Call the Shots: Vaccine Storage and Handling You Call the Shots: VFC Review Recommended Immunization Schedule for children, adolescents, and adults: Attend a GIP review of the schedule update or view: 4 hours Clinical/Peer Review The supervisor or peer shall observe the nurse's performance and competency with vaccine preparation and administration (following the immunization skills checklist) for each age group indicated for at least the first two years of practice or as indicated thereafter.
+Learning Expectations - Annual Training Comments/Notes Date Completed and Initials You Call the Shots: Vaccine Administration You Call the Shots: Vaccine Storage and Handling You Call the Shots: VFC Review Recommended Immunization Schedule for children, adolescents, and adults: Attend a GIP review of the schedule update or view: Updates on the current Child/Adolescent and Adult Immunization Schedule Webinar Review Georgia Requirements for School and Childcare Attendance (updates will be communicated annually).
+Review any updates to CDC's COVID-19 Vaccine Training Modules, if applicable.
+Review Travel Vaccines: Training and Resources, if applicable.
+4 hours Clinical/Peer Review The supervisor or peer shall observe the nurse's performance and competency with vaccine preparation and administration (following the immunization skills checklist) for each age group indicated for at least the first two years of practice or as indicated thereafter.